noelkra/iniTool/README.md

 iniTool is a simple tool to watch and edit multiple .ini files at once.

 ### How does it work?
-It searches for specific .ini Files in Folders beginning with "Proj" and checks the content of them if it complies with the given settings.
+It searches for specific .ini Files in Folders beginning with a specified prefix and checks the content of them if it complies with the given settings.
+This means that many files can be processed simultaneously.

 ### Does it work for me?
+It will!
+You have to compile it yourself at the moment but it will work.
-This primary an internal Project so i will first fullfill the given requirements.
+Please note that this is primary an internal Project so i will first fullfill the requirements given from my company.
 I will extend the program to get more flexible in the near future.

 ### Can I request features?